Pete Seeger: Musical development

 Despite being classical musicians, Peter's parents did not press him to play an instrument.
 On his own, the otherwise bookish and withdrawn boy gravitated to the ukulele, becoming adept at entertaining his classmates with it while laying the basis for his subsequent remarkable audience rapport.
+Over time, Seeger developed a talent for singing and whistling, using both in much of his music.
 At thirteen, he enrolled in the Avon Old Farms School in Avon, Connecticut, from which he graduated in 1936.
 During the summer of 1935, while traveling with his father and stepmother, Pete heard the five-string banjo for the first time at the Mountain Dance and Folk Festival in western North Carolina near Asheville, as he related in an April 1963 interview on Folk Music Worldwide.
 The festival was organized by local folklorist, lecturer, and traditional music performer Bascom Lamar Lunsford, whom Charles had hired for Farm Resettlement music projects.
 The festival took place in a covered baseball field.
 There the Seegers:

 watched square-dance teams from Bear Wallow, Happy Hollow, Cane Creek, Spooks Branch, Cheoah Valley, Bull Creek, and Soco Gap; heard the five-string banjo player Samantha Bumgarner; and family string bands, including a group of Indians from the Cherokee reservation who played string instruments and sang ballads.
 They wandered among the crowds who camped out at the edge of the field, hearing music being made there as well.
 As Lunsford's daughter would later recall, those country people "held the riches that Dad had discovered.
 They could sing, fiddle, pick the banjos, and guitars with traditional grace and style found nowhere else but deep in the mountains.
 I can still hear those haunting melodies drift over the ball park."